Fontbane/pokeruby493/README.md

 -[Tetra](https://www.pokecommunity.com/member.php?u=174056): Help with indexing icons and how to assign a custom cry to Chimchar.

--Shinny: Help with the front sprites' position issue.
+-Shinny: Help with the front sprites' position issue and with the Level + Gender Based evolution.